Portugal Golden Visa

 Your renewed Golden Visa residence permit will be valid for two (2) years.
 Within those three years, you must spend at least fourteen (14) days in Portugal.

-Once you renew your card again for a two (2) year period and lapse one year of it, at the end of the fifth year, you have three options:
+Once you renew your card again for a two (2) year period and lapse one year of it, at the end of the fifth year, you have two options:

 The above application, stay, and renewal requirements always apply to all Golden Visa cardholders, including the main applicants and their dependents.